(~2700 words / 11-minute read)

 In a centralized state, everyone delegates his power to representatives by voting or submission.
 Delegates meet in central bodies to collectively make decisions that are binding on everyone.

-This mixing of political and legal fate contradicts the individualist principles of independence, self-determination, and self-government by exercise of non-negotiable rights.
+This mixing of political and legal fate is the essence of collectivism.
+It contradicts the individualist principles of independence, self-determination, and self-government by exercise of non-negotiable rights.

 A centralized state laces any individualist ideas it handles with collectivism.
-The poison accumulates, ultimately killing the individualist core of the way of life.
-It damages its people and keeps them dependent on it.
+The poison accumulates in its policies, ultimately overthrowing any basically individualist society.
+A centralized state damages people, keeping them dependent on it through their helplessness.

 Small and set apart, a centralized state is a single point of attack on an entire population.
-Psychopathic and increasingly bold collectivists take advantage of it.
-Centralization necessitates corruption, conspiracy, tyranny.
+Psychopathic and increasingly bold collectivists take advantage of this vulnerability.
+Centralization leads to conspiracy, corruption, overthrow, and tyranny.

 solution